nondeterministic/eureka/README.md

 Right now, there is no release.
 You can pull the C++ sources from here, and call autgen.sh to create a configure script and Makefile for you.
 You will need to have SDL2, Boost >= 1.58, GTKMM-3.x, libxml++2.6 and Lua5.1 installed in order to build it.

-After you did a 'make install', you can play the demo game by envoking
+After you did a 'make install', you can play the demo game by invoking

     eureka Demoworld